by Natalie Finn | Tue., Oct. 10, 2017 3:38 PM

 Gisela Schober/Getty Images

-Polanski fled the U.S. for Europe after learning that the judge might not abide by the agreed-upon sentence of probation and time served and sentence him to more prison time.
+Polanski fled the U.S. for Europe on Jan.
+30, 1978, after learning that the judge might not abide by the agreed-upon sentence of probation and time served and sentence him to more prison time.
 He has never been back.
 Regardless of how inappropriately the criminal justice system may have behaved—the particulars are laid out in the documentary Roman Polanski: Wanted and Desired—and despite his now-grown victim being a longtime proponent of freeing Polanski from legal purgatory, the sexual act (which he never hesitated in admitting to) that triggered the firestorm was appalling.

 She was 13, he was 44.
 Nothing is ameliorated by it having happened in 1977, and it would have been just as disgusting, for that matter, in 1877, or 77 A.D.